tanner-johnson2718/ESP32_Deluminator/README.md

 * The way we save eapol keys and the way the way the tcp server work is jank
 * EAPOL logger may have issues if multiple come in or only partial come in
 * Make AP hidden
+* Memory and Perfomance Analysis
+* Pipe repl traffic over the AP?

 ## Coding Standards